9 New Technology Trends That Will Shape Our Future

 While the market has grown somewhat, most people use VR sets out of pure curiosity, rather than actual utility or entertainment.
 At this moment, the adoption rates for VR are still fairly limited for both businesses and individual users.

 Is VR heading in the right direction?
-The newest tech trends show that that the AR market will surpass $130 billion by 2021, whereas the VR market will bring revenues as large as $75 billion in 2021.
+The newest tech trends show that the AR market will surpass $340 billion by 2028, whereas the VR market brought in revenues as large as $75 billion in 2021.

-These massive numbers correspond to several technological advancements for both AR and VR.
+These massive numbers correspond to several technological advancements in both augmented reality and VR.
 AR’s secret weapon is mobile integration.
-Implementing AR apps on smartphones and tablets will make the technology more accessible, since no headset will be needed.
+Implementing AR apps on smartphones and tablets will make the technology more accessible since no headset will be needed.
 So far, several AR tools are available on mobile app stores, and app development is quickly ramping up.
-Critics all agree that Pokémon Go represents the most successful AR app effort so far.
+Critics all agree that Pokémon Go is the most successful AR app effort.
 Even so, the tech was relatively limited back when the game was released.
-By studying the technology trends of 2019, we can expect more immersive AR-based games and apps.
+By studying the technology trends of 2022, we can expect more immersive AR-based games and apps.

-The public probably has greater expectations, which developers are failing to fulfil so far.
-However, all tech improves with time, and the latest technology trends of 2019 promise better solutions.
-As such, the first step towards VR integration in our daily lives is better content sync.
-With this in mind, current market VR headsets lack the ability to allow users to fully immerse themselves within the experience.
-While the hardware is available, so far, it has been used in specialized fields only.
+The public probably has greater expectations, which developers are failing to fulfill so far.
+However, all tech improves with time, and the latest technology trends of 2022 promise better solutions.
+The first step towards VR integration into our daily lives is better content sync.
+With this in mind, current market VR headsets do not allow users to fully immerse themselves within the experience.
+While the hardware is available, it has only been used in specialized fields.

 With time, we should quickly see smarter integration of AR in our daily lives.
 Researchers also see big potential for AR in business – especially in industries such as manufacturing or advertising.
 AR-based ads will look pretty cool.
 Or extremely annoying.